Derived isogenies and isogenies for abelian surfaces: Introduction

 for all $\ell\nmid p$ and an isometry of isocrystals

 for some finite extension $k/\FF_q$ and the fraction field $K$ of $W=W(k)$.
-Then we say the isogeny is prime-to-$p$ if the isometry $\Gamma^\ast_p$ is integral, i.e., $\Gamma^{\ast}_p\left(\rH^2_{\crys}(S_{k}/W) \right)=\rH^2_{\crys}(S'_{k}/W)$.
-Then we have a formulation of the twisted derived Torelli conjecture for K3 surfaces. \begin{conjecture} For two K3 surfaces $S$ and $S'$ over a finite field $k$ with $\mathrm{char}(k)=p>0$, then the following are equivalent. \begin{enumerate}[label={\rm (\alph*)}] \item There exists a prime-to-$p$ derived isogeny $\D^b(S) \sim \D^b(Y)$. \item There exists a prime-to-$p$ isogeny between $S$ and $S'$. \end{enumerate} \end{conjecture} The implication $(a)\Rightarrow (b)$ is clear, while the converse remains open.
+More generally, we can take a finitely generated field $k$ over $\FF_p$ and a Cohen ring of $k$.
+Then we say that the isogeny is prime-to-$p$ if the isometry $\Gamma^\ast_p$ is integral, i.e., $\Gamma^{\ast}_p\left(\rH^2_{\crys}(S_{k}/W) \right)=\rH^2_{\crys}(S'_{k}/W)$.
+This leads us to a formulation of the twisted derived Torelli conjecture for K3 surfaces. \begin{conjecture} For two K3 surfaces $S$ and $S'$ over a finitely generated field $k$, then the following are equivalent. \begin{enumerate}[label={\rm (\alph*)}] \item There exists a derived isogeny $\D^b(S) \sim \D^b(S')$. \item There exists an isogeny between $S$ and $S'$. \end{enumerate} \end{conjecture} The implication $(a)\Rightarrow (b)$ is clear, while the converse remains open if $\mathrm{char}(k)>0$.
 In the case of Kummer surfaces, our results provide some evidence of Conjecture \ref{mainconj}.
-We shall mention that recently Bragg and Yang have studied the derived isogenies between K3 surfaces over positive characteristic fields and they provided a weaker version of the statement in Conjecture \ref{mainconj} (\cf \cite[Theorem 1.2]{BraggYang2021}).
+We shall mention that recently Bragg and Yang have studied the derived isogenies between K3 surfaces over positive characteristic fields and they proved a weaker version of the statement in Conjecture \ref{mainconj} (\cf \cite[Theorem 1.2]{BraggYang2021}).